radius-project/design-notes/resources/2024-06-resource-extensibility-feature-spec.md

 - IT Operators: IT operators are responsible for managing the infrastructure and ensuring that the applications are running smoothly.
 They are responsible for maintaining the infrastructure and providing support for the infrastructure.
 They are the primary users of Radius Recipes as they are responsible for defining the infrastructure-as-code templates for the applications.

 - System Reliability Engineers (SREs) : SREs are responsible for ensuring the reliability of the applications and services that are deployed in the cloud.
 They are responsible for maintaining the infrastructure and ensuring that the applications are running smoothly.
-They maintain the infrastructure-as-code templates and provide support for the applications that are deployed.
+They are the maintainers of Radius Recipes and provide support for the applications that are deployed.

-- System integrators : System integrators are partners who help enterprises integrate proprietary services with cloud native applications.
-They are responsible for designing and building cloud native applications on behalf of their customers.
+- System integrators/Service Providers : System integrators/Service Providers are partners who help enterprises integrate proprietary services with cloud native applications.
+They are responsible for designing and building cloud native applications on behalf of their customers with the services they provide.
+They are looking to expand the adoption and support of their services via Radius.

 - Developers : Developers are responsible for building the cloud native applications.
 They are responsible for writing the code, designing and maintaining the applications.